Lessons from the SNAPcut Challenge October and November 2013

 Shopping at Walmart

 - The Walmart Effect: Shopping for the SNAPcut Challenge Encore

 - My grocery list for both weeks of the November challenge, showing changes I made during week 1 and purchases for week 2 (PDF).
 Changes made up for errors (Whoops, ate the whole cabbage!
 Used more oil than expected!) and removes other items to compensate.

-- My grocery list, which shows what I bought for week 1 of the November challenge (PDF)
+- My grocery list, which shows what I bought for both weeks of the November challenge

 How is the SNAPcut Challenge different from other Cook for Good Challenges?

 For the other challenges, I took them first and provided menus, shopping lists, and recipes.
 But I'm taking the October SNAPcut Challenge right here in full view, using recipes from my books Wildly Affordable Organic and Fifty Weeks of Green.
 For the November Encore, I'll post my shopping lists after learning everything I can from the October Challenge takers and from my own experiences.
 I hope you'll share what you are buying and cooking on my blog and and join in through social media.
 Take pictures of what you buy and cook!
 I'll be setting up a Pinterest board and you can follow the Challenge on Facebook and Twitter.